kristinbarber/uarch-vuln-detection/README.md

 This will launch seperate simulations of the v2 application using each available key as input, defined in the <code>keys</code> array of <code>launch_runs.sh</code>

-> <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 **-keysi 0xaa** -design baseline -mode ssh</code>
+> <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic  **-appsi "v1 v2 v3"**  **-keysi 0xaa** -design baseline -mode ssh</code>

-This will launch a simulation only for the 0xaa input
+This will launch a simulation only for the 0xaa input, for three applications (v1, v2 & v3)

 > <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 -design baseline **-mode dryrun**</code>

 Print the command that will be issued to the remote node over SSH, instead of running it

 ### General Steps